ayushman-rayaguru/30-days-Kotlin/README.md

 Introduction :

-This project of music player is made using android studio.This project is implemented using kotlin language and user interface and icons is designed using Adobe spark post.
+This project of music player is made using android studio.This project is implemented using kotlin language and user interface and icons is designed using adobe spark post.

 Procedure: